AdrianGonz97/vite-plugin-tailwind-purgecss/README.md

 A simple vite plugin that **thoroughly** purges excess CSS using [PurgeCSS](https://purgecss.com/).
 This package should be used in combination with [Tailwind](https://tailwindcss.com/) and a Tailwind UI component library such as [Skeleton](https://skeleton.dev) or [Flowbite](https://flowbite.com/).

-## ⚠ Notice ⚠

-This package is still very **experimental**.
-Breaking changes can occur at any time.
-We'll stabilize once we hit a `1.0.0` release.

 ## Motivation

 Tailwind UI component libraries are fantastic and are a joy to work with, but they come with an important caveat.
 The downside to them is that all of the Tailwind classes that are used in their provided components are _always_ generated, even if you don't import and use any of their components.
 This leads to a larger than necessary CSS bundle.